UA-112830647-1

 Group Size Any

 Poon Hill Jhinu Hot Spring trek is an easy trek in Annapurna Region.
-Our 10 days trek starts by drive from Kathmandu to Pokhara.
+Our 10 days trek starts with a drive from Kathmandu to Pokhara.
 Pokhara is also a famous tourist city in Nepal.
 From Pokhara, we take a jeep to reach Nayapul.
 Nayapul is also the starting point of our trek.
-Our trail passes through Birethati, with the beautiful and panoramic view in the trail we finally reach Tikhedhunga.
-Next day early morning after breakfast we start our trek to Ghorepani via Ullari .
-Ghorepani Poon Hill is the best viewpoint in the world.
+Our trail passes through Birethati, with the beautiful and panoramic view of the trail we finally reach Tikhedhunga.
+The next day early morning after breakfast we start our trek to Ghorepani via Ulleri Ghorepani Poon Hill is the best viewpoint in the world.
 Early in the morning, from Poon Hill (3210mtrs) we can able to catch the magnificent views of the sunrise over the Himalayas.
-So, we climb along the steep trail to the Poon Hill to enjoy wonderful panoramas of more than 20 snow-covered highest mountain.
+So, we climb along the steep trail to Poon Hill to enjoy wonderful panoramas of more than 20 snow-covered highest mountains.

 Day 02: Kathmandu valley sightseeing